snemarch/haspwn/README.md

 For the first four iterations, the benchmarking was done for 2.5 million hash searches.
 From iteration five, this was increased to 100M to have meaningful numbers again.

+The sixth iteration changed the data representation, and got rid of the overhead associated with juggling between strings, arrays and slices.
+And while I like being specific about types and lengths when they're known, the conversions required also felt a bit clunky.
+So, "slices, slices, everywhere" - and a very nice performance gain.
+We're now at 28s to find the last hash in the file, against 71s for ripgrep 0.8.1.
+Which is obviously an unfair comparison, since we're dealing with fixed-record entries and don't need to parse line endings :)

 Speed history:

-    iteration 1: `getEntryAt`: 11.89s
+* iteration 1: `getEntryAt`: 11.89s
-    iteration 2: `getNextEntry`: 8.36s
+* iteration 2: `getNextEntry`: 8.36s
-    iteration 3: `getNextEntry`, buffered: 1.98s
+* iteration 3: `getNextEntry`, buffered: 1.98s
-    iteration 4: rearchitected: 350ms (25-27s with 100M)
+* iteration 4: rearchitected: 350ms (25-27s with 100M)
-    iteration 5: Visit: buffer allocation outside loop, 20-22s
+* iteration 5: Visit: buffer allocation outside loop, 20-22s
+* iteration 6: Visit: get rid of conversions (mem alloc and data move), 5-6s

 ## Optimizations ideas

-Have a thorough look at the data representation - there's bound to be overhead associated with the current juggling between strings, arrays and slices.
-And while I like being specific about types and lengths when they're known, the conversions required for the current data layout feel a bit clunky.
-Perhaps it's better to just go "slices, slices, everywhere"?

 On SSD and NVMe storage, we should be able to benefit from parallelization - those storage types don't tend to reach full througput (even if doing raw I/O with no compute) from a single access stream.
 It seems like a lot